Lionel Ferbos, New Orleans' oldest jazz musician, dies at 103

 Ferbos stayed active long after reaching his century and last performed in public in March, CBS affiliate WWL-TV reported.

-Asked if he had any advice for young musicians, he told WWL in a birthday interview, "Practise and practise and practise, and you'll make friends all over the world."
+Asked if he had any advice for young musicians, he told WWL in a birthday interview, "Practice and practice and practice, and you'll make friends all over the world."

 The New Orleans native suffered from asthma as a child and his parents initially refused to let him take up a wind instrument, the station said.